ChrisWren/grunt-node-inspector/README.md

 # Changelog

-**0.1.0** - Added debug-port and save-live-editoptions.
+**0.1.0** - Added debug-port and save-live-edit options.
 Renamed port to web-port and host to web-host to match node-inspector cli naming.

 **Breaking changes:**